jmuhlich/wp_sitemap/README.rst

 =====
 You will be prompted interactively for the WordPress user's password.

+The HTML sitemap will be printed to stdout.

 The output format is defined by the ``render_page`` function.
 It's very simple and easy enough to hack to produce a different output format.